 Wool quilt batting is an excellent choice for added warmth.
 Why choose wool?
 Wool fibers naturally regulate temperature to keep you comfortable, and we all know how warm and snuggly a wool sweater can be when the temperature drops!
 Quilters Dream wool batting is made with a blend of fine domestic and Merino Wool and requires no prewashing.
 It is light and luxurious with wonderful warmth and a lovely soft drape - plus it’s crease resistant!

 Finally, polyester batting is also a great option.
 Because it’s synthetic, it doesn’t irritate people with allergies and it’s very resilient even after frequent washing and heavy usage.
 It will last for years and is also resistant to mold and mildew.
 Polyester batting doesn’t shrink as much as other kinds and it’s available in many different lofts.
 Quilters Dream Puff & Quilters Dream Poly are two popular options for polyester quilt batting.

-Many wonder, how thick should quilt batting be?
-Well, that depends on what you prefer.
+Again, the answer to this question often depends on what you prefer.
 The thickness of your batting is referred to as loft.
-A 100% cotton or cotton poly blend batting is generally going to be thinner, so it’s lower loft and when you quilt it, the stitches leave less of an impression in the batting for a smoother finish and a more flowing drape.
-A 100% polyester batting is usually going to be thicker, so it’s a higher loft and when you quilt it, the stitches sink down into it, leaving a deep impression for plenty of pillowy texture.
-It just depends on the look you’re going for.
-As for quilt batting sizes, we carry a variety of sizes from crib to king.
+A 100% cotton or cotton poly blend batting is generally going to be thinner, meaning it’s lower in loft.
+When you quilt it, the stitches will leave less of an impression in the batting for a smoother finish and a more flowing drape.

 Daily Deals, Tutorials, New Arrivals, & More?
 Sign up for Missouri Star Quilt Co. emails!